aodhanlutetiae/dj/help.md

 > 22/113

 <br />
-- But we want to see this proportion expressed in 100 rather than out of 1, so:
+- But we want to see this proportion expressed out of 100 rather than out of 1, so:

 > (22/113) *  100